Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 The wet weather often soaks this coastal city.
-Vancouver is a city that receives around 180 days of rain per year.
+Vancouver receives around 180 days of rain per year.
 That’s 50% of the time!

-That means that during your time in Vancouver you’re likely to encounter some rain.
-Luckily, Vancouver offers a huge range of things to do when it’s raining.
-From exploring museums to eating great food here are the 32 best things to do in Vancouver when it’s raining!
+That means that during your time in Vancouver, you’ll likely encounter some rain.
+Luckily, after living in Vancouver, we’ve found tons of things to do when it’s raining.
+So here are the 32 best things to do in Vancouver on a rainy day!

 Things to do in Vancouver When it’s Raining